mkroening/one-shot-mutex/README.md

 One-shot locks that panic instead of (dead)locking on contention.

-These locks allow no contention and panic on `lock` if they are already locked.
+These locks allow no contention and panic instead of blocking on `lock` if they are already locked.
 This is useful in situations where contention would be a bug, such as in single-threaded programs that would deadlock on contention.

 ```rust